Better Process Mapping and Sparse Quadratic Assignment: Experiments

-\subparagraph*{Methodology.} We have implemented the algorithm described above within the KaHIP framework using C++ and compiled all algorithms using gcc 4.63 with full optimization's turned on (-O3 flag).
-We integrated our algorithms in KaHIP v1.00 graph partitioning framework.
-They will integrated into that framework and also released separately.
-The codes of Brandfass~\etal~\cite{brandfass2013rank} could not be made available to us, so that we implemented those algorithms in our framework as well.
-Our implementation also uses the sparse representation of the communication pattern.
-GreedyAllC~\cite{glantzMapping2015} has been kindly provided by the authors.
-We also compare against the dual recursive bisection codes of Hofler and Snir~\cite{HoeflerSnir11} (LibTopoMap).
-Our experiments evaluate the objective of the quadratic assignment problem as well as the running time necessary to compute the solution.
-To keep the evaluation simple, we use mostly one system hierarchy configuration $\mathcal{D}$.
-We perform ten repetitions of each algorithm using different random seeds for initialization.
-Unless otherwise mentioned, we use the geometric mean when reporting averages in order to give every instance the same influence on the \textit{final score}.
-The system we are using to compute solutions has four Octa-core Intel Xeon E5-4640 processors (32 cores) which run at a clock speed of 2.4 GHz.
-It has 512 GB local memory. \subparagraph*{Instances.} We use graphs from various sources to test our algorithm.
+We use graphs from various sources to test our algorithm.
 In Section~\ref{s:expqap}, we use these graphs as input to a partitioning algorithm that partitions them into a given number of blocks and then computes the communication graph $\mathcal{C}$ which is the input to our mapping algorithms.
+For most of the experiments we use the recursive bisection based model creation approach.
+In Section~\ref{s:multisectionbasdedmodelcreation} we compare the results to the recursive multisection approach for creating the communication graph $G_\mathcal{C}$.
 We use the largest six graphs from Chris Walshaw's benchmark archive~\cite{soper2004combined}.
 Graphs derived from sparse matrices have been taken from the Florida Sparse Matrix Collection~\cite{UFsparsematrixcollection}.
 We also use graphs from the 10th DIMACS Implementation Challenge~\cite{benchmarksfornetworksanalysis} website.
 Here, \Id{rggX} is a \emph{random geometric graph} with $2^{X}$ nodes where nodes represent random points in the unit square and edges connect nodes whose Euclidean distance is below $0.55 \sqrt{ \ln n / n }$.
 The graph \Id{delX} is a Delaunay triangulation of $2^{X}$ random points in the unit square.
 The graphs \Id{af_shell9}, \Id{thermal2}, and \Id{nlr} are from the matrix and the numeric section of the DIMACS benchmark set.
 The graphs \Id{europe} and \Id{deu} are large road networks of Europe and Germany taken from~\cite{DSSW09}.
-Basic properties of the graphs under consideration can be found in Table~A.\ref{tab:test_instances_walshaw}.
+Basic properties of the graphs under consideration can be found in Table~\ref{tab:test_instances_walshaw}.